APRIL 17, 2022 BULLETIN

 SANCTUARY CANDLES:

 The Sanctuary candles will be lit for the entire week for your intention.
-For the week of November 14-20, 2021, the left sanctuary candle is in memory of +Donald Graneto from the Graneto family.
-There is no request for the right sanctuary candle.
+For the week of February 13-19, the right sanctuary candle is in memory of parents + Mary & +Nicholas Terlecky from Myron Terlecky.
+There is no request for the left sanctuary candle.